 We include a bottom guide with every sliding door hardware system we sell.
 However there is some variation in bottom guides, depending on your aesthetic preference and the kind door panel you’re working with.
 Learn more

-You’ll want at least 7” of clearance for Baldur and at least 6” of clearance for all other systems.
+You’ll want at least 8.25” of clearance for Baldur and at least 7” of clearance for all other systems.
+Axel requires the least amount of clearance at 5".
 For more detailed dimensional information, head over to our Downloads page for technical drawings and installation instructions.

 We offer three families of door pulls: Ebba, Olav, and Inger.
 Each have distinct features to consider when choosing the right door pull for your project.
 And with multiple finishes available for each, no matter what your project calls for, there is the perfect Krownlab door pull solution.
 Here's what to consider.

 Your sliding door travel is controlled when the trolley hits a door stop attached to the track or the door panel impacts a bottom stop attached to the floor.
 You can employ either method, or use both.
 Find out how both of our stopping systems work here.

 Trust us, we would love to.
 But our engineers won’t let us release a product that can’t withstand a minimum standard of 15,000 open-and-close cycles, and we can’t find a powder coat or paint finish that fits the bill.
 We’ve tested every surface finish that we could get our hands on--including some of the most stringent military spec finishes--and not a single one made it past 3,000 cycles without flaking, chipping, or showing significant signs of wear.
 Sometimes we think our engineers are a little over-concerned with perfection, but then again, that’s why we hired them.